jaekwon/openpgp/README.md

  * We do not trust anyone who prefers to refer to GPG over OpenPGP.

+ * We categorically reject the Copenhagen interpretation, and specifically reject "no conspiracy".
+Rather, we assume God, and that God may also send "great delusions".

+ * The end-user must themselves roll the dice, or shuffle cards, away from any internet or devices, and especially cameras and 5G gateways or devices.

+ * We assume that our minds may also be read remotely, and we must NOT mentally, verbally, visually, or semantically see or iterate any entropy data.
+This means that even when writing down the dice rolls, we must take care not to see the whole series of rolls written down at once.

 Crypto Pre-launch TODOs.

 Crypto Post Launch TODOs.